etetteh/sota-data-augmentation-and-optimizers/README.md

 # sota-data-augmentation-and-optimizers
 This repository contains some of the latest data augmentation techniques and optimizers for image classification using pytorch and the CIFAR10 dataset

+## Update (Tue January, 14 2020)
+The main update was adding [efficient-b4](https://github.com/lukemelas/EfficientNet-PyTorch/) described in [Efficient](https://arxiv.org/abs/1905.11946) and made it the main model for the bash scripts.
+The sample notebooks were modified to make use of the custom model.
+Also added the link to the pre-trained weights of efficientnet-b4, located in [checkpoint](https://github.com/etetteh/sota-data-augmentation-and-optimizers/tree/master/checkpoint)

 ## Data Augmentation Technique
 This repository implements the following data augmentation techniques.
 The links to the pappers and and pytorch code references are associated accordingly (some with slight modification).